DavidTPate/pendragon/README.md

 skills that they increase through the methods listed above, over several decades of game time.
 Using training and practice, these skills are gradually raised to a value of 20.
 Thereafter, experience checks (see [Obtaining Experience](#obtaining-experience)) and Glory can raise each skill into the realm of truly heroic mastery.

+## Skill Categories
+Skills are divided into two broad categories: ordinary skills (normally referred to as simply “skills”), which include a wide range of different practical proficiencies and areas of knowledge, and combat skills, the crucial military skills that are the traditional area of expertise for knights.
+The two categories are listed in two separate areas on the knight’s character sheet, and are described in separate sections below.

+### Knight
+Certain skills are noted as being Knightly in nature.
+These are accepted as being compatible with the duties of knighthood.
+Characters who are not knights may also use these skills; for instance, a common huntsman should have a decent Awareness skill.

+### Knowledge
+Some skills are noted as being Knowledge skills.
+These include knowledge normally associated with social classes, such as Courtesy (noble customs), Folklore (peasant customs), and Religion (clerical customs); or with specialized practices, such as Romance or Tourney.
+These are bodies of information that require special knowledge to execute properly.

+Each knowledge skill includes the what, when, where, why, and how of these activities or areas of expertise.
+Success in a knowledge skill does not always indicate that the knight did something, but that he knew, intuited, or recognized something important or useful.

+### Non-Knight
+Non-Knightly skills are those often used in the game, but not by knights.
+The best example is Industry (used in artistry and artisanship), which is normal for women, tradesmen, and peasants, but will surely cost a knight his title if he engages in it.
+Characters destined for knighthood begin with — and generally maintain — a value of 0 in these skills.

+## Success or Failure
+Success or failure with skills is resolved using the normal resolution rolls (see Chapter 5).
+Some skills are used only in unopposed resolution, while others are normally used in opposition against other characters, in contests or challenges.
+Modifiers may be applied to any of these resolutions.

+The results of a critical success or fumble with an ordinary skill, when significant, are given in the individual skill descriptions below.
+Otherwise, the Gamemaster describes the results based on the situation.

+The [Combat Skills](#combat-skills) section gives the results of criticals and fumbles for combat skills.

+## Honor
+The Honor passion reflects your character’s code of behavior and his reputation as a knight.
+Fumbled or failed skill rolls do not affect your character’s Honor value: Honor cannot be lost simply because of a bad skill roll.

+Certain situations might occur, however, in which a Gamemaster feels justified in subtracting Honor because a skill was used unwisely or unjustly.
+For example, causing harm or humiliation to another character through failure in a skill might incur the loss of 1 point of Honor (or, in particularly severe cases, more) — especially if another character with a higher value in that skill was available to attempt the task, yet the character who failed insisted on taking responsibility for the task anyway.
+The Gamemaster is always the final arbiter in such difficult situations.

+## Skill Descriptions
+Descriptions of, you know, skills.

+### Awareness (Knightly)
+Use this skill when a knight is listening for a sound, trying to spot a hidden Pict or discern some other hidden danger, or otherwise draw some sensory information from his surroundings.

+This skill measures the character’s attentiveness to his immediate surroundings, using both his five physical senses and the mysterious “sixth sense.”
+A critical success might reveal extra information (such as the precise location of the bandits hiding in the trees, as opposed to the simple realization that there are bandits there), while a fumbled Awareness roll reveals incorrect information.

+A success that reveals an ambush or other such crucial information may be worth Glory, at the Gamemaster’s option.

+### Boating (Knightly)
+This skill allows a character to handle watercraft, whether a rowboat, a skiff, a coracle, or a Saxon longship.
+Success indicates that the boat did what it was supposed to do.
+In calm waters, Boating is unmodified, but during storms or floods, modifiers may be assigned.

+A success with the Boating skill can gain the character Glory if lives were saved thereby.

+### Chirurgery (Non-Knightly)

 # Winter Phase
 Winter is the time for rest, recuperation, and character growth.
 During this time, knights engage in training, amorous